isaacnmm/pestpolicy-hugo2XX/content/posts/does-coconut-oil-kill-fleas/index.md

 layout: post
 ---
 *So, **does coconut oil kill [fleas](https://pestpolicy.com/does-apple-cider-vinegar-kill-fleas/)**?
 Well, the simple answer is, YES! coconut oil has lauric acid that'll kill fleas through suffocation and restricting their movement.
 It covers the *
-*flea's exoskeleton restricting its movement and breathing - leading to and death. �* *In addition, coconut oil has anti-fungal and anti-microbial properties.
+*flea's exoskeleton restricting its movement and breathing - leading to and death. * *In addition, coconut oil has anti-fungal and anti-microbial properties.
 Thus, I'll heal various skin conditions on your pet - cats or dogs.
-Just like on pets, coconut oil has many health benefits for humans.�*
+Just like on pets, coconut oil has many health benefits for humans.*
-*Coconut oil with myristic acid (C14:0) and lauric (C12:0) is better than DEET in killing fleas.�Externally, coconut oil nourishes the pet's coat or skin, controls itchiness, dry skin, and allergies. *
+*Coconut oil with myristic acid (C14:0) and lauric (C12:0) is better than DEET in killing fleas.Externally, coconut oil nourishes the pet's coat or skin, controls itchiness, dry skin, and allergies. *
 ## Details: Does Coconut Oil Kill Fleas?
 Many scientific studies have reported that dog flea shampoos